jrtheobald/data-science-primer/README.md

 This respository is a curated set of the best resources out there to provide an on-ramp to becoming a data scientist no matter someone's background.
 The skills needed can be broken up into the following topics: Programming (Python for us!), Linear Algebra, Statistics, Probability, and SQL.
 And as extra, it helps to have a high level overview of machine learning.

 By no means do you need to be an expert in all of these, but we have identified these topics as the ones that we have seen set students up for success.
 And as such, anyone who is looking to apply to our [Galvanize Data Science Immersive](http://www.galvanize.com/courses/data-science/ ) program can prepare for the interview/application process by completing these resources!

+## Getting Help

+If you have any questions about any of Galvanize's educational offerings, or questions about this material please feel free to [reach out](https://galvanize.zendesk.com/hc/en-us/requests/new)!

 ## Resources